Zusier/Zusiers-optimization-Batch/README.md

 # About
-Zusier's Optimization Batch File is made to give a perfect boost in performance, latency.
+Zusier's Optimization Batch File is made to give a perfect balance in performance, latency.

 # Is this safe?
 Why should I use it?